2023MarkJi/7773_Options_Recommender/README.md

 # 7773_Options_Recommender
-This is a description documentation for the final project of FRE-GY 7773 completed by Stars Group.
+This is a description documentation for the final project of FRE-GY 7773 completed by Stars Group(Zhizhou Ji, Qi Wu, Lisha Tong).

 ## 1. Introduction